sequelize/sequelize/README.md

-That is also one of the reasons your features must come with tests: let's make sure sequelize will stay awesome as more features are added as well as that fized bugs will never come back.
+That is also one of the reasons your features must come with tests: let's make sure sequelize will stay awesome as more features are added as well as that fixed bugs will never come back.

 Well, after installing **MySQL** you also need to create the sequelize test database: